IKEA is the largest furniture retailer in the world and a global powerhouse.

 Imagine then how it feels when you are a patient.
 Far too often, a chronic or serious medical problem blindsides us—taking us to an alien world where we don’t understand the rules, and outcome and cost are wildly unpredictable.
 There are no “re-dos.”
 There is a sad irony in health care: you as a patient are the one with the most at stake, the least “insider” knowledge, and the greatest likelihood of living with potentially devastating consequences of this ignorance and powerlessness.

 I learned this the same way most of us who are not medically trained do: when it happened to my family.
 I was a career news reporter before losing my father in 2006 to complications of a hospital-acquired Clostridium difficile (C. diff) infection that ruptured his intestines.
 I wondered how it could have happened; why no alarm bells sounded; why my questions weren’t answered.
 My reporter’s training kicked in—the deep certainty that solutions emerge when we are honest about realities.
 Since then I’ve worked, at a grass roots and policy level, to (a) understand the world of the patient, (b) understand the landscape in which providers and payers operate, and (c) attempt to bridge understanding between the 2, so they can work in better partnership.

 I believe metaphor is a powerful tool to bridge understanding.
 This led me to use IKEA, the largest and most successful furniture retailer in the world, as a metaphor for fixing health care.
 Customers have made IKEA the world’s largest furniture retailer.
-Founded in 1943 by 17-year-old Ingvar Kamprad in Sweden, IKEA owns and operates 315 stores in 46 ...
+Founded in 1943 by 17-year-old Ingvar Kamprad in Sweden, IKEA owns and operates 315 stores ...